The Assurance of Salvation

 How can I know that I am saved?

 We can discover the answer to that concern by asking the preliminary question, “What must I do to be saved?”
 We know the answer to that question because it was specifically asked in Scripture of the Apostle Paul.
 After the occasion of the earthquake in Philippi, the jailor of the local prison asked in great anxiety, “What must I do to be saved?”
 (Acts 16:30).
-The answer that was given to this concerned sinner by the Apostle Paul was, “Believe on the Lord Jesus Christ, and thou shalt be saved, and thy house” (Acts 16:31).
+The answer that was given to this concerned sinner by the Apostle Paul was, “Believe on the Lord Jesus Christ, and you shall be saved, and your house” (Acts 16:31).

 What then must I do to be saved?
 I must believe in Jesus Christ.
-Christ Himself said most emphatically, “He that believeth in the Son hath everlasting life; and he that believeth not the Son shall not see life, but the wrath of God abideth on him” (John 3:36).
+Christ Himself said most emphatically, “He that believes on the Son has everlasting life: and he that believes not the Son shall not see life, but the wrath of God abides on him” (John 3:36).
 So we see that salvation is based on one single requirement, faith in Jesus Christ.

 What then does it mean to have faith, to believe in Jesus Christ?
-It means exactly this—to believe that Jesus Christ is the Son of God and that He died to take away our sins on the cross of Calvary.
+It means exactly thisto believe that Jesus Christ is the Son of God and that He died to take away our sins on the cross of Calvary.
 This very requirement was expressed by Jesus Christ to the woman at the well.
-He said to her, “If thou knewest the gift of God, and who it is that sayeth to thee, Give me to drink, thou wouldst have asked him, and he would have given thee living water” (John 4:10).
+He said to her, “If you knew the gift of God, and who it is that said to you, Give Me to drink; you would have asked of Him, and He would have given you living water” (John 4:10).
 By so saying, Christ announced that the faith that saves is faith in who Jesus is and what He did for us on the cross; specifically, it is faith that Christ is the Son of the Living God and that His sacrifice on Calvary is the basis for our forgiveness.

 From whence, then, do I receive the assurance of salvation?
 It is from the fact that I have believed in Jesus Christ, the Son of God, and accepted for my salvation His sacrifice on the cross.
 The assurance of salvation comes from having properly conformed to the divine requirement for everlasting life, faith alone.